-The NHS hospital which was categorised as “requires improvement” in the latest Care Quality Commission inspection report (published 15 May 2019) has since been so overwhelmed by patients that the senior doctors were told last week by the Norfolk and Norwich University Hospital trust to make “the least unsafe decision” when treating patients.
+The Norfolk & Norwich University Hospital, which was categorised in the latest Care Quality Commission inspection report (published 15 May 2019) as “requires improvement”, has since been so overwhelmed by patients that the senior doctors were told last week to make “the least unsafe decision” when treating patients.

 The Guardian newspaper reported that they had seen the message which said “We would like you to know that the trust will support you in making difficult decisions that may be the least unsafe decision, and we would appreciate your cooperation over the coming days with this.”